 From the time I could put pen to paper, I was filling scribblers with short stories, poetry and random thoughts that I believed had the potential to blossom into literary greatness.
 Tynes was an inspiration.
 She was a radiant, strong and uniquely creative African Nova Scotian woman and I wanted to follow in her footsteps.

-This project became even more special to me when my husband and I welcomed our baby girl into the world this summer.
+This project became even more special to me when my husband and I welcomed our baby girl into the world this past summer.
 Upon her arrival, I experienced a completely new and overwhelming kind of love.
 I also immediately felt a great sense of responsibility to protect, inspire and educate this young mind.
 I am determined to fill each day of her life with positivity and hope.
 I want her to fully understand that the life she has–the opportunities she has been given–are because many strong women before her paved the way.
 I will tell her about Viola Desmond’s stand against segregation and how Portia White entertained royalty with her God-given, sultry operatic tone.

 And now, thanks in part to Issue 12 of Understorey Magazine and the generous funding of the Delmore “Buddy” Daye Learning Institute, my daughter will be able to discover even more African Nova Scotian talent.
 She’ll learn about the great family tradition of quiltmaking, read about the importance of turning even the most negative situations into opportunities to give back and move forward, and her eyes will surely be dazzled by the beautiful interpretive works of artistic minds.
 All of this and so much more can be found within these pages and I am grateful to be included amongst this group of women.